Beef Daube Provencal

 - In a large skillet, heat oil over medium-high heat.
 Sprinkle meat with 1/2 teaspoon salt and 1/4 teaspoon pepper; brown meat in batches.
 Transfer beef to 4-qt. slow cooker.

 - Add carrot, onions, garlic and remaining salt and pepper to skillet; cook and stir until golden brown, 4-6 minutes.
-Add tomato paste; cook and stir 1 minute until fragrant.
+Add tomato paste; cook and stir until fragrant, about 1 minute.
 Add wine, stirring to loosen browned bits from pan; bring to a boil.

-- Transfer mixture and remaining ingredients to slow cooker.
+- Transfer meat mixture, tomatoes, broth and seasonings to slow cooker.
 Cook, covered, on low until tender, 5-7 hours.
 Discard bay leaf.
 Serve with hot cooked pasta or mashed potatoes.
 If desired, sprinkle with fresh thyme.

 Test Kitchen tips